phillipbvetter/sdeTMB/index.md

-### Continous Time Stochastic Modelling in R using Template Model Builder
+### Stochastic Differential Equations using Template Model Builder

 ___

-Welcome to the homepage for `ctsmrTMB`.
+Welcome to the homepage for `sdeTMB`.

-`ctsmrTMB` is an `R` package for parameter estimation, state filtration and forecasting in stochastic state space system.
+`sdeTMB` is an `R` package for parameter estimation, state filtration and forecasting in stochastic state space system.

 The package is maintained by a group of researchers at the Technical University of Denmark (DTU), Department of Applied Mathematics and Computer Science, at the section for Dynamical Systems.